UPPMAX/HPC-python/docs/day3/pandas.rst

 The following example and later exercise use the table ``global_disaster_response_2018-2024.csv``, which is not out-of-memory for a typical HPC cluster but is large enough that the additional overhead of chunking does not significantly change the computation time.
 It contains 50000 rows of data that do not seem to be sorted by date, country, disaster type, cost, response time, or any other included column.

-This example demonstrates both reading and writing in chunks by simulating bootstrapping (randomly sampling with replacement, which this example only approximates) a dataset that technically fits in memory to a create a much larger dataset:
+This example demonstrates both reading and writing in chunks by simulating bootstrapping (randomly sampling with replacement, which this example only approximates) a dataset that technically fits in memory to a create a new dataset 5 times larger:

 .. code-block:: python